userAVIKR/echo-board/README.md

 - View all submitted feedback entries
 - Delete inappropriate feedback (admin-only)

-This project will simulate a real-world API application where database design, API development, and collaboration between DB and backend teams are essential.
+This project will simulate a real-world API application where database design, API development, and collaboration between frontend and backend teams are essential.